 - Historical Data of incidents with the insured and overall

 - Natural forces: While some natural disasters are permanent, some are seasonal.
-Some ports are also known for insufficient depth, absence of good anchorage and lack of protection against tides.
+Some ports suffer from problems like insufficient depth, absence of good anchorage, and lack of protection against tides.

 - Policy conditions: Various clauses may be added to limit or increase the insurer’s liability.
-Some policies may cover total loss, others may cover partial loss.
-On the basis of the coverage, the premium of policy will be decided.
+Some policies may cover total loss, others may cover the partial loss.
+The premium of the policy is decided on the basis of the coverage chosen.

 Case on Marine Insurance Premium

 As it was a consignment worth $200 million to be shipped by sea, the company decided to buy marine insurance.
-The insurer emphasized on getting a comprehensive insurance policy and took into consideration various factors like the nature and value of the goods, the distance to be covered and the inherent risks, for computing the premium rates.
+The insurer emphasized getting a comprehensive insurance policy.
+He considered various factors like the nature and value of the goods, the distance to cover, and the inherent risks, for computing the premium rates.
 The insurer also asked M.S Electronics Ltd. to furnish details regarding the nationality and type of the vessel.
 As the company was using two vessels, the underwriter checked both the vessels to get to know their qualities and features.

-The underwriter found that one vessel was slightly damaged as compared to the other which was new.
+The underwriter discovered one vessel as slightly damaged as compared to the new one.
 The insurer also considered the structural strength of vessels to compute the final marine insurance premium rates.